Beng89/Daedalus/README.md

 ## What is V8?

 V8 is the JavaScript engine that Google created for Chrome.
 It is lean, fast and powerful.
-It is also the bsae of the node.js runtime.
+It is also the base of the node.js runtime.

 ## How do I use Daedalus?